 ATP end-user alerts

 With ATP, the end-user experience can be disruptive.
 If an end-user receives a phishing document with a malware trojan, Microsoft will send an alert to them in the form of a .txt attachment.
-There are no actions for the user to take, other than opening the alert.
-They can’t request to release the quarantined document.

 This is the malware alert a user would get in ATP.
 There is no body in the alert email—only a text file.